lambda-11235/CGDS/README.md

 # C Generic Data Structures (CGDS)

+This is yet another attempt at implementing generics in C. The main focus of this library is on building reusable core data structures, such as AVL trees, hash tables, etc, and not on ADTs, such as maps, sets, etc. The hope is that the data structures will have a generic enough implementation that using them as the building blocks of higher level ADTs will be relatively trivial.

 ## Usage

 Let's say we want to use a generic data structure `foo` for several types `boo`,